 Customer support

-Email Form, Text, and Limited Chat Bot (searches FAQs for you)
+Email form, text, and limited chat bot (searches FAQs for you)

 Promotions

-And The Winner Is: Hungryroot
+And the Winner Is: Green Chef

 FAQ

-Are Hungryroot Groceries Expensive?
+Are Hungryroot groceries expensive?

 Hungryroot groceries might be considered expensive if you’re on a very strict low-income budget.
 Meals generally run in the $9 to $12 range per serving and the groceries themselves, when bought separately, probably fit best in a middle-class budget.